andrewvitrenko/SelfAssessment/Skills/Programming.md

   - class: 🖐️ used
   - collection: 🖐️ used
   - set: 🖐️ used
-  - hash table: 👂 heard
+  - hash table: 🖐️ used
-  - linked list: 🖐️ used
+  - linked list: 🚀 constructed
   - doubly list: 🎓 known
-  - unrolled list: 👂 heard
+  - unrolled list: 🎓 known
-  - circular list: 🎓 known
+  - circular list: 🚀 constructed
-  - queue: 🎓 known
+  - queue: 🖐️ used
-  - stack: 🎓 known
+  - stack: 🖐️ used
-  - deque: 👂 heard
+  - deque: 🎓 known
   - tree: 🎓 known
   - graph: 🎓 known
-  - iterator: 🎓 known
+  - iterator: 🖐️ used
   - mutable state: 🖐️ used
-  - immutable state: 🎓 known
+  - immutable state: 🖐️ used
   - serialization: 🖐️ used
   - string parsing: 🖐️ used
 - Process & style
   - compiler: 🖐️ used
   - transpiler: 🖐️ used
   - linter: 🖐️ used
-  - polyfill: 🎓 known
+  - polyfill: 🖐️ used
   - debugger: 🖐️ used
   - garbage collection: 🖐️ used
   - refactoring: 🖐️ used